Twasi/twasi-docs/docs/home.md

 ### Twasi-Panel

 Twasi-Panel is the frontend application of Twasi.
-It is using the react framework maintained by Facebook to offer a modern and fast user interface.
+It is using the React framework maintained by Facebook to offer a modern and fast user interface.
 It runs in all modern browsers and does not require any installation.

 ## History

 The Twasi-Project was started in June 2016 by Blechkelle aka.
 Jeff after the "Twats"-Chatbot developed by MrKrisKrisu was shut down.
 After a closed beta, Twasi's first version started an open beta version that failed due to too many users using the bot.
 Later Twasi was rewritten as Twasi-Core, built by a modular system to offer more flexibility.